buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_box.html category="essays" slug="what-work-is_levine-philip" %}

 We start the course with this poem by American poet Philip Levine.
-Go ahead and read it now.
-Think about that last line.
+Go ahead and click the link above now to read the poem.
+Think about its last line.
 What _is_ work?

 Hopefully this course will help you answer that question.